cardano-foundation/CIPs/CIP-0072/README.md

 - **metadata claim** - Generically any attempt to map off-chain metadata to an on-chain subject.
 This specification looks at dApp specific metadata claims.
 - **client** - Any ecosystem participant which follows on-chain data to consume metadata claims (i.e. dApp stores, wallets, auditors, block explorers, etc.).
 - **dApp Store** - A dApp aggregator application which follows on-chain data looking for and verifying dApp metadata claims, serving their users linked dApp metadata.
 - **publishers** - Entities which publish metadata claims on-chain, in the case of dApps the publishers are likely the dApp developer(s).
-- **auditors** - These are clients which maintain lists of trusted entities and metadata servers, checking metadata claims against these.

 ### **Developers / Publishers**
 Developers and publishers of dApps can register their dApps by submitting a transaction on-chain that can be indexed and verified by stores, auditors and other ecosystem actors.